HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 end;

 Before we go back and refine the Warning and Alarm handling, we are going to make separate forms (windows) to hold logs of the warnings and alarms received to date.
-Each window will have a memo on if for that job.
+Each window will have a memo on it for that job.
 The memos could be on the main form, but it isn't as easy to manage them if they are there.
 As separate windows, users can put them where they wish.

-Click File | New | Form (Click OK)... twice.
+Delphi: Click File | New | Form (Click OK)... twice.
 Re-save the project, calling the new units DD68uWarnings and DD68uAlarms.

 Name the forms DD68fWarnings and DD68fAlarms, put a memo on each, resize and reposition both form and memo so that all three forms are visible.